How do toddlers show empathy?

-Unlike people’s intelligence or physical appearance, which primarily depend on genetics, empathy is something that children can learn at a very young age.
+Unlike people’s intelligence or physical appearance, which primarily depend on genetics, empathy is something children can learn at a very young age.

-Empathy has an immense value, and many studies confirm that emphatic children tend to do better in different social situations, at school, and later as adults.
+Empathy has immense value, and many studies confirm that emphatic children tend to do better in different social situations, at school, and later as adults.

 When do we start seeing children show empathy?

 Toddlers show genuine empathy when they try to connect with another person’s discomfort.
-When a two-year-old child sees his mother crying or in pain, it may start crying, ask whether she is okay, or offer a cookie.
+When a two-year-old child sees his mother crying or in pain, he may start crying, ask whether she is okay, or offer a cookie.

 At what age do children usually start to show empathy?

 Children start to exhibit visible signs of empathy around the age of two.
 They are beginning to understand how others feel more, even if they do not feel the same way.

 Not only do they feel others’ pain, but they are also trying to soothe that pain or discomfort.